alexpetros/word-guess-simulator/README.md

 The docstrings should provide sufficient information about the class structure, and please submit an issue or PR if something is ambiguous.

 ## Output
+### Format
-The program will run and output the results of each game in a structure format.
+The program will run and output the results of each game in a structured format.
 For instance, here is a run of 10 games, with the summary option at the end to tell us how the AI did:

 ```
 $ ./run-sims.sh 10 --summary